Liyuhui-12/EAGLE/README.md

   	- provably maintaining the consistency with vanilla decoding in the distribution of generated texts.
   	- trainable (within 1-2 days) and testable on 8x RTX 3090 GPUs.
 So even the GPU poor can afford it.
 	- combinable with other parallelled techniques such as vLLM, DeepSpeed, Mamba, FlashAttention, quantization, and hardware optimization.

+EAGLE-2 uses the confidence scores from the draft model to approximate acceptance rates, dynamically adjusting the draft tree structure, which further enhances performance.

 - EAGLE-2 is:
   - **4x** faster than vanilla decoding (13B).